by Lonnie Burton, Matt Clarke, David Reutter, Christopher Zoukis

 The ubiquity of cameras, in both cell phones and video security systems, as well as police body cams, has helped raise awareness of police brutality and shootings.
 In jails, surveillance cameras, if present at all, often fail to record abuse by jailers, which tends to occurs in areas not being filmed, or the cameras “malfunction” on a questionably regular basis.
 Even more rare is video of sick prisoners who are neglected and left suffering within their cells.
 Such cases often involve prisoners who are unruly due to their malady, or intoxicated or undergoing withdrawal from drug use.

-Sheneque Proctor, 18, may have fit both profiles when she was placed in Alabama ...
+Sheneque Proctor, 18, may have fit both profiles when she was placed ...

 A Georgia Court of Appeals held in March 2016 that two employees of the Fulton County Sheriff’s Office could be held liable in the suicide of a pre-trial detainee.